6LoWPAN Range

 The fundamental problem with NAT is performance.
 Performance gets very painful when everything is NAT’d for an IoT device to be contacted from the outside.
 NAT also breaks flexibility in networking as an IoT device can only be accessed if it first contacts.

-Not only does this break proper end-to-end connectivity, but sharing IoT infrastructure among providers is challenging.
-We need a NAT-free scalable network that IPv4 cannot offer, a solution that does not require gateways or translation devices that only add to network complexity.
+This breaks proper end-to-end connectivity, and sharing IoT infrastructure among providers is challenging.
+We need a NAT-free, scalable network that IPv4 cannot offer, a solution that does not require gateways or translation devices and only adds to network complexity.

 It’s far better to use IPv6 and 6LowPANn IoT than proprietary protocols.
 It’s proven to work, and we have much operational experience.
-With the use of 6LoWPAN, IPv6 can be compressed into a couple of bytes of data which is helpful for small and power-constrained devices.
+With 6LoWPAN, IPv6 can be compressed into a couple of bytes of data, which is helpful for small and power-constrained devices.

 6LoWPAN Range on IEEE 802.15.4 networks